Megan's Health Management App

-Megan Tran enrolled in our UI Design Course right after finishing her Bachelor’s degree, and with just a marketing internship and part-time job as a brand designer under her belt.
-Megan worked on the following project as part of the User Interface Design program at CareerFoundry.
+Megan Tran enrolled in our UI Design Program right after finishing her Bachelor’s degree, and with just a marketing internship and part-time job as a brand designer under her belt.
+Megan worked on the following project as part of the User Interface Design Program at CareerFoundry.
 She was tasked with designing an app based on one of the following themes: location, recipe, or icon/creation.

 Megan had just begun her own fitness journey at the time, so she decided to create an app that would serve three main purposes: